-- Site-specific tailings management systems, aligned with the MAC Tailings Management Framework, guide the approach for each site to incorporate and manage the Operational, Maintenance and Surveillance (OMS) activities, comply with regulatory requirements, and meet the CDA Dam Safety Guidelines. - OMS manuals serve as a critical component in meeting performance objectives and managing potential risks.
+Site-specific tailings management systems, aligned with the MAC Tailings Management Framework, guide the approach for each site to incorporate and manage the Operational, Maintenance and Surveillance (OMS) activities, comply with regulatory requirements, and meet the CDA Dam Safety Guidelines.

+- OMS manuals serve as a critical component in meeting performance objectives and managing potential risks.
 OMS manuals are updated and reviewed annually to reflect any changes to the facility conditions.
-OMS manuals follow the guidance provided by the MAC.

-- Best practices are followed during construction of our tailings and heap leach facilities and accepted quality assurance and quality control (QA/QC) procedures are also followed to verify construction activities are meeting design and construction specifications set by the design engineer for the facility.
-QA/QC activities typically require completion of field verification and inspections of the works, taking samples of construction materials and performing laboratory testing. - Predictive modelling is conducted prior to operations and through closure to identify the potential for long-term acid drainage and metal leaching from mine workings, tailings, waste rock, and heap leach facilities. - Site-specific emergency response plans (ERP) help minimize consequences of a tailings storage facility spill or failure.
+OMS manuals follow the guidance provided by MAC. - Best practices are followed during the construction of our tailings and heap leach facilities, and accepted quality assurance and quality control (QA/QC) procedures are also followed to verify that construction activities meet design and construction specifications set by the design engineer for the facility.
+QA/ QC activities typically require completion of field verification and inspections of the works, taking samples of construction materials, and performing laboratory testing. - Predictive modelling is conducted prior to operations and through closure to identify the potential for long-term acid drainage and metal leaching from mine workings, tailings, waste rock, and heap leach facilities. - Site-specific emergency response plans (ERPs) help minimize consequences in the unlikely event of a tailings storage facility spill or failure.

 Plans are aligned with facility risk assessments and linked to the Corporate Crisis and Communications Plan.
-ERPs involve all levels of the organization, as well as local community stakeholders.
+ERPs involve all levels of the organization, as well as ongoing efforts to increase local community awareness and participation of the various stakeholders in ERP training and simulations.
 ERPs are developed to prepare our employees and communities to deal with unlikely worst-case scenarios.

-- ERPs involve four main steps: (i) documentation preparation, which includes completion of a dam breach and inundation studies, and development of communication plans and a downstream survey; (ii) stakeholder mapping and internal training, where employees are trained on risk prevention and what to do in the event that an incident takes place; (iii) external training on the procedures required if an emergency were to occur; and (iv) simulation process involving community participation and local government bodies. - Drills and emergency simulations are conducted regularly to train our employees on emergency procedures; help local authorities and emergency response services understand their roles in the event of emergency; and so that communities feel confident in the level of planning that has been done to keep their people and communities safe. - The Engineer of Record (EoR) forum convenes EoRs on as needed bases to discuss specific technical matters and share best practices.
+- ERPs involve four main steps: (i) documentation preparation, which includes completion of a dam breach and inundation studies, and development of communication plans and a downstream survey; (ii) stakeholder mapping and internal training, in which employees are trained on risk prevention and actions to take in the event an incident takes place; (iii) external training on the procedures required if an emergency were to occur; and (iv) simulation process involving community participation and local government bodies. - Drills and emergency simulations are conducted regularly to train our employees on emergency procedures, help local authorities and emergency response services understand their roles in the event of emergency, and to give communities a feeling of confidence in the level of planning that has been undertaken to keep their people and surroundings safe.